-You are looking for an internship, some training or a first job, here are our tips for preparing your CV.
-Before beginning your CV, take time to list out all experience you have gained and the skills and accomplishments you achieved.
+You are looking for an internship, some training or a first job, here are our tips for preparing your resume.
+Before beginning your resume, take time to list out all experience you have gained and the skills and accomplishments you achieved.

 1. Identity / contact information